 A Trauma-Informed Approach.

 For those who have been impacted by trauma or have experienced traumatic events, our program has a deep understanding of the ripple effects of trauma within families and communities, and our treatment strategies are created with that in mind.

 The intervention process starts with a free consultation with one of our Mental Health Professionals (MHPs).
 At the free consultation, you will learn more about the program, and we will learn more about your family.

 If it is determined that the program is the right fit for your family, you will be assigned a dedicated MHP, who will create a customized treatment plan to last 90-120 days.
 This plan may include:

 - Skill-building activities

 - 24/7 skills coaching by your mental health professional

 The program is designed to facilitate collaboration with your existing mental health service teams and link you and your family to any needed social supports that will help ensure long-term success.
 At the conclusion of the program, your family and your MHP will design an aftercare plan so that your family’s success continues into the future.

-If you’re interested in the Sparlin@Home program, contact us to schedule a free consultation.
+If you’re interested in the Sparlin@Home program, contact us or fill out the form to the right to schedule a free consultation.